EU to amend law to make Libor rigging illegal

 Barclays paid a $453 million penalty as the first of what is expected to be several banks to settle with U.S. and UK regulators for rigging Libor, a benchmark for over $500 trillion in contracts.

-Britain's Financial Services Authority (FSA) fined Barclays for a breach of its principles as Libor is not a recognised financial instrument under EU law, the requirement that must be met for criminal prosecutions.
+Britain's Financial Services Authority (FSA) fined Barclays for a breach of its principles as Libor is not a recognized financial instrument under EU law, the requirement that must be met for criminal prosecutions.

-Arlene McCarthy, a British centre-left lawmaker who is steering the draft law through the European Parliament, said there was cross-party support for such changes which have already been discussed informally.
+Arlene McCarthy, a British center-left lawmaker who is steering the draft law through the European Parliament, said there was cross-party support for such changes which have already been discussed informally.

 Britain was also keen to push ahead.